Bridging the Gap: How Parents and Teachers Can Foster Girls' Interests in Programming and STEM Education

-Older females must also give good examples to these young ladies.
+Older females must also give good examples to young ladies.
 They should not limit them in specific fields, rather help them spread their wings into the path of computer science.

 #5 Computer Science and STEM field trips, workshops, and seminars

 Kids who explored the world of computer science will really gain interest in the course.
-So, you can let your girls join educational trips in the Science museums, technological conventions, or even engineering galleries.
+So, let your girls join educational trips in the Science museums, technological conventions, or even engineering galleries.
 They can also watch some seminars or try a one-day workshop about programming and robotics for kids.
 Through these simple and quick events, your child will open their minds to the fascinating field of computer science.

 #6 Extracurricular Activities and Afterschool Activities

 Girls can participate in extracurricular activities like coding classes for kids.
 They can also join some after school care programs such as robotics classes for kids or computer classes for kids.
 Moreover, you can register your child into kids coding camps.